k) Provisions and Contingent Liabilities:

 (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries

-f) The Company has not received any fund from any persona) or entity(les), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:
+f) The Company have not received any fund from any persona) or entity(les), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

 (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or